 - A Child’s Voice in Court: How to Get It, How to Interpret It and How to Use It, Panel Speaker, (2008)

 - Coca-Cola Enterprise Inc., Trainer.
-Trained over 950 employees dispute resolution and communication skills and educated over 1700 employees through briefings, (Florida, Georgia, Louisiana, Texas, New York, Vermont), (2004 – 2006)
+Trained over 950 employees in dispute resolution and communication skills and educated over 1700 employees through briefings (Florida, Georgia, Louisiana, Texas, New York, Vermont) (2004 – 2006)

 - Harvard Law School, Intern Fair, Cambridge, MA, Presenter, (2005)